By Daniel Round, Clarion editor

 Last Thursday (28 Feb), I represented The Clarion at a meeting in Walsall on repealing the anti-trade union laws, organised by the West Midlands Fire Brigades Union.
 FBU General Secretary Matt Wrack delivered a typically rousing speech, and attendees contributed to a good discussion on the topic.
 Everyone in attendance received a copy of The Clarion ‘Free Our Unions’ pamphlet, paid for by the West Midlands FBU.

 Looming large over the event was the fact that Chris Williamson MP, also speaking on the night, had just a day earlier been suspended by the Labour Party for saying it had been “too apologetic” on the issue of antisemitism.
-Really, his suspension was the result of months of similarly tone deaf comments and insensitive behaviour – just one dreadful example, praising Vanessa Beeley, a far-right, anti-semitic conspiracy theorist and propagandist for Bashar al-Assad’s blood-soaked dictatorship in Syria.
+Really, his suspension was the result of months of behaviour going beyond the tone deaf and insensitive to far worse – just one dreadful example, praising Vanessa Beeley, a far-right, anti-semitic conspiracy theorist and propagandist for Bashar al-Assad’s blood-soaked dictatorship in Syria.

 Members of the local SWP branch were present, handing out printouts of their paper’s ridiculous defence of Williamson.
 Other attendees expressed their support for him throughout the proceedings, though perhaps not as many as I would have expected.
 Some stayed behind to take selfies with him after the meeting.

 Out of respect for the chair and for the FBU, and not wanting to present Williamson with an opportunity to play the victim and launch his reinstatement campaign, I decided not to take him to task directly in my speech.
 I think this would have been counterproductive.